JoshAyersSBT/ZbotDriver/docs/student-api/imu.md

     import uasyncio as asyncio

     while True:
-        # imu() returns the latest snapshot collected by the background IMU
+        # imu() refreshes and returns the latest IMU snapshot.
-        # task.
-It may be empty during startup or if no IMU is configured.
+        # It may be empty during startup or if no IMU is configured.
         imu = zbot.imu()

         if imu: